 Bentham’s concept of ‘the catastrophe’ is perspicuous because, in rejecting the possibility of writing a novel or a play that would offer a narrative of events as they have occurred, he has realised that virtue at a standstill can only be represented through the paradox of a moving image of stasis, what Bentham refers to as ‘nothingness in action’.
 In search of the mechanism of this moral stasis, Bentham likens the Treasury officials to automata, who constantly reproduce a picture that will always be identical.
 Not only is Bentham powerless to do anything about the picture being generated by these automata, he feels his own identity to be in danger of being subsumed within it.
 At the core of ‘A Picture of the Treasury’, is a struggle over agency.
 On the one hand, there is the power of the Treasury officials to constantly reproduce an institutional picture in which nothing can be discovered, firmly established, or clearly known.
 On the other hand, there is a possibility for Bentham to translate the opaque image generated by these officials into a ‘perspicuous’ form.
 In Bentham’s encounter with the paradox of a moving image of stasis, what facilitates the progress of utilitarian thought is not the static picture generated by Treasury officials, or Bentham’s account of his subsumption within this picture, but rather the development of an analytic attitude toward the picture itself.

 The possibility of developing an analytic attitude toward the picture that can deliver the objective of perspicuity, goes hand in hand with Bentham’s consideration of aesthetic solutions to ‘the problem of the picture’.
 As well as likening Treasury officials to automata, Bentham also compares them to Jesuits, who, in Blaise Pascal’s formulation, could secure general assent to their doctrine because, at one and the same time, they had resolved not to corrupt anyone’s morals, and also not to improve anyone’s morals either.
-He considers this analogy between Jesuits and the Treasury officials, with reference to the ‘modern moral subjects’ of the artist William Hogarth, such as ‘A Rake’s Progress’ and ‘A Harlot’s Progress’.
+He considers this analogy between Jesuits and the Treasury officials, with reference to the ‘modern moral subjects’ of the artist William Hogarth, such as ‘A Harlot’s Progress’ (1731) and ‘A Rake’s Progress’ (1735).
 Bentham does this by imagining a picture of moral stasis called ‘A Jesuit’s Progress’, a picture which would be an impossibility on Hogarthian terms.
 Within the Treasury, there are no moral personalities that could be used in the composition of a painting called ‘A Jesuit’s Progress’, but institutional automata are constructing their own picture of the Treasury, nonetheless.